AEDR: Training-Free AI-Generated Image Attribution via Autoencoder Double-Reconstruction: Introduction

 To address these limitations, we prefer to adopt autoencoder-based reconstruction as the foundation for an efficient attribution.
-However, using reconstruction loss directly is susceptible to the inherent complexity of the input image~\cite{HFI, AEroblade}: Images with simple textures naturally have lower reconstruction loss, while those with complex textures correspondingly have higher reconstruction loss.
+However, using reconstruction loss directly is susceptible to the inherent complexity of the input image~\cite{HFI, AEroblade}: Images with simple textures naturally have lower reconstruction loss, while those with complex textures correspondingly have higher reconstruction loss (Further details are provided in Sections 2 and 3 of the Technical Appendix).
 To mitigate this bias introduced by image complexity, we propose an attribution method based on the loss ratio across double-reconstructions by the autoencoder.
 The key insight is that the autoencoder has learned to capture representative features of samples from the training distribution.
 As illustrated in Figure~\ref{fig-2-1} and Figure~\ref{fig-2-2}, we observe that when the autoencoder reconstructs a belonging image twice, the resulting reconstruction losses are nearly identical, since the image lies within the model's distribution.
 In contrast, for the non-belonging image, which initially lies outside the model distribution, the first reconstruction effectively projects it into the distribution, leading to a noticeably lower loss in the second reconstruction.
-Consequently, if we compute the ratio of the first to the second reconstruction loss, the value tends to be close to 1 for belonging images, but significantly greater than 1 for non-belonging ones (see Figure~\ref{fig-2-3}).
+Given the pronounced disparity, if we compute the ratio of the first to the second reconstruction loss, the value tends to be close to 1 for belonging images, but significantly greater than 1 for non-belonging images (see Figure~\ref{fig-2-3}).